Metaboverse/manuscript/README.md

 - Metabolomics data currently in submission to Metabolomics Workbench
 - Changed "reactant" to "substrate"
 - Changed "graph" to "visualize" or "network" (depending on context)
+- Added supplemental figures
+  #### Handling data sparsity within the biological global network.
+  - Added paragraph to showcase utility of reaction collapse (in human lung dataset)
+  ####
+  - Showcase utility of transcriptomics alone

 ## To do:
-- Showcase utility of transcriptomics alone
-- Showcase utility of collapser (in human lung dataset?)
-- Test cases
+- Wrap up test cases by this weekend
-- Packaging and release
+- Packaging and beta release
-- Collapse/expand perturbation networks
-- UpSet plots
+- Submit to bioRxiv on Monday

+- beta testing feedback

+- Continue to clean up some visualization aspects (e.g., options for display in perturbation networks)
 - Interactive motif searcher
 - Flux integration
+- Submission to Cell Systems